MaxKei/Data-Parsing-from-serial-port/README.md

-In order for this program to work and to fully function, you'll are required to have the following:
+In order for this program to work and to fully function, it's required to have the following:

 * IDE: Arduino(c++) and PyCharm(Python)
 * Libraries: serial, csv, datetime, pandas